SeanOzzy/aws_rds_config_options_viewer/README.md

 - **config**: Contains configuration files.
     - `constants.py`: Holds various constants and configurations.
 Customize AWS regions, cache settings, and more here.
-    - `rds_endpoints.py`: Endpoint details for different AWS regions.
+    - `rds_endpoints.py`: Endpoint details for the AWS regions.
 - **gui**: Contains files related to the graphical user interface.
     - `widgets.py`: Defines individual widgets and components of the GUI.
 - **utils**: Utility scripts and helper functions.